ISO 27001 Audit

 - Conclusions and recommendations;

-- An auditor's report with detailed recommendations or limitations.
+- An auditor's statement with detailed recommendations or limitations.

 The draft audit report

-The draft audit report should be presented to management for further discussion of the findings.
-Additional review and revision may be necessary because the final report usually relates to the management that created the action plan.
+The draft audit report should be submitted to management to further discuss the findings.
+An additional review and review may be necessary because the final report usually relates to the management that drew up the action plan.